ThePletch/leomund/README.md

 * Replace compilation bash files with Grunt tasks
 * Grunt task to run unit tests
 * Set up NPM to allow easy cloning of above
+* Write up docs on setting up on AWS from scratch